Beckhoff/AdsToJava/README.md

 bash ./bootstrap_full.sh
 ```

-The full build also runs the tests, code spell check
+The full build also enables all warnings and runs the tests,
-and automated code formatting.
+clang-tidy, code spell check and automated code formatting.
 Before running the tests you should activate the
 [TestPlc](plc/TestPlc/) project.